jimmyff/jimmyff-website/content/apps.md

 ---

-## One Scene
+## One Scene, Only Women and Only Lads

-An modern inclusive dating app.
-This is my latest project, it's a reimagining of the dating product I launched back in 2011.
+A collection of modern inclusive dating apps.
+This has been my latest project, it's a re-imagining of the dating product I launched back in 2011.
 I launched this app in December 2022 and it continues to be my main focus as I work to get it established.
+To find out more see [related blog posts](/tags/project-dating).

 Download One Scene on [Android](https://play.google.com/store/apps/details?id=com.onescene.app) or [iPhone](https://apps.apple.com/us/app/one-scene-dating-friends/id6443775589)